MARN-5895/Website/assignments/02/README.md

 ## Step 3: Run shell script `goostats`

 You are now ready to process Nelle's data  using `goostats.sh`, a shell script written by her advisor.
 The script calculates some statistics from the protein sample files.
-To see the contents in it use `cat`:
+To see the contents of it use `cat`:

     cat goostats.sh